kildem/pwa-workshop-docs/practice-step7.md

 # Step 7 - Making app installable

-App Manifest enables features such as add to home screen and splash screens.
+App Manifest enables features such as add to the home screen and splash screens.
 Manifest files are supported in Chrome, Edge, Firefox, UC Browser, Opera, and the Samsung browser.
 Safari has partial support.

-### Creating and validating Web App Manifest
+## Creating and validating Web App Manifest

 1) Generate icons and a manifest template using one of the online services.
-We'll use https://manifest-gen.netlify.app/.
+We'll use <https://manifest-gen.netlify.app/>.
 Parameters:

 - App Name: Progressive Web News
 - Short Name: Prog Web News
 - Theme Color: #9c27b0
 - Background Color: #fafafa
 - Display Mode: standalone
-- Use this image as a source for the icons: https://raw.githubusercontent.com/webmaxru/prog-web-news/wb-step0/src/assets/img/favicon.png
+- Use this image as a source for the icons: <https://raw.githubusercontent.com/webmaxru/prog-web-news/wb-step0/src/assets/img/favicon.png>

 3) Copy the images from archive you received to `dist/prog-web-news/assets/icons` folder
-4) In the archive you will also find `manifest.json` file.
+4) In the archive, you will also find `manifest.json` file.
 Based on it, we'll create a file called `app.webmanifest` (using this extension to follow the specification) and put it into `dist/prog-web-news/assets` folder:

 ```json
 {
   "name": "Progressive Web News",